Qwatrum/MessageMate/README.md

 ## How to use:
-* Get the app here
-* Or clone the repo and compile it on your own.
+* Clone the repo and compile it on your own.
 You need your own OpenAI API-Key.

 ## Credits:
 * Code: Qwatrum